b2sodm/b2appds/myappds/data/README.txt

 PathTo\myappds\myappcald\scripts
 PathTo\myappds\myappcald\admin2

+Invoice is at:
+// data/invoice/invoice2.txt

-These 3 files are encrypted.
+These files are encrypted.
 The program to decrypt them is at the data folder.
 // data/Myappdsb.exe